PySpark SQL JSON Examples in Python

 ]

-2. Load the JSON using the Spark Context wholeTextFiles method which produces a tuple RDD whose 1st element is a filename and the 2nd element is the data with lines separated by whitespace.
+In older versions of Spark, we use to have to use the Spark Context wholeTextFiles method to produce a tuple RDD whose 1st element is a filename and the 2nd element is the data with lines separated by whitespace.
 We use map to create the new RDD using the 2nd element of the tuple.

 >>> jsonRDD = sc.wholeTextFiles("2014-world-cup.json").map(lambda x: x[1])

-3. Then, we need to prepare this RDD so it can be parsed by sqlContext.
-Let’s remove the whitespace
+Then, we needed to prepare this RDD so it can be parsed by sqlContext and remove the whitespace

 >>> import re